Updated October 2021

 - Don't drive too slow.
 Stay the speed limit.
 We've seen a number of folks in New York get points docked for driving too slowly (especially in city traffic) and thus impeding traffic flow.
 And of course adjust your speed as necessary for weather, road, visibility, and traffic conditions.

 - Brake smoothly.
 Many people wait until the last minute to break, resulting in an abrupt stop.
 Best to start braking well before your stopping position to keep things smooth and your New York tester happy 🙂

 - Turn into the same lane.
-If you're in the left lane, stay in the left lane after turning and same for the right side.
+If you're in the left lane, stay in the left lane after turning and the same for the right side.
 This is a common error, so be mindful of which lane you're in and where you're going.

 - Always look in the direction you're driving.
 If you're backing up or turning, looking in your mirrors is not enough.
 You must also turn and physically look and check your blind spot.

 And with that, you should be good to go!
 Congrats on making it this far!
-If you passed your test, the license examiner will give you your interim license that allows you to drive.
+If you passed your test, the license examiner will give you the interim license that allows you to drive.
 You'll want to keep this on you when you're driving along with your learner's permit until you receive your driver's license, which should come in the mail in about 2 weeks.
 If you failed, not to worry!
 You can take the test as soon as 1 day later in New York and now you know what to spend a little extra time practicing before you test again.
 Happy road testing in New York!